avine/bem-flex-grid/README.md

 **Example:**

-To add a new theme of type `info`, create a new file `my-custo-bfg.scss` with the following content:
+To add a new theme with name `info`, create a new file `my-custo-bfg.scss` with the following content:

 ```scss
 @import "[PATH_TO]/bem-flex-grid.scss";